friendliai/friendli-model-optimizer/README.md

 FMO currently utilizes **a single GPU** for running optimizations.
 But, it can generate optimized model checkpoints for large models like LLaMA-3.1-70B and LLaMA-3.1-405B!
 Additionally, even for FP8 precision, you are not restricted to using GPUs that support FP8.

-# What's NEW? (latest: v0.8.0)
+# What's NEW? (latest: v0.9.0)
+- Support FP8, INT8, and AWQ for `Qwen2-VL`
-- Further optimization for running FP8, and INT8 quantization.
+- More accurate quantization for FP8, INT8, and AWQ.
-- Support searching automatic calibration dataset batch size for running FMO.
-- Support [AWQ(Activation-aware Weight Quantization)].
-- Support ExaoneForCausalLM.
+- Deprecate Python3.8 support.

 # Table of Contents